-In addition, atmospheric sounding data were obtained from the nearby radiosonde station at Innsbruck airport (47.26° N 11.35° E, approx. 30 km from Garmisch-Partenkirchen) to illustrate the vertical stratification of the atmosphere.
+In addition, atmospheric sounding data for the whole period were obtained from the nearby radiosonde station at Innsbruck airport (47.26° N, 11.35° E, approx. 30 km from Garmisch-Partenkirchen).
+The standard observation time was 03:00 UTC.

 2.3 Data processing and fire danger index calculation